ZZhaiDev/BMLF/README.md

 </p>
 The purpose of this project is to enrich the lives of Chinese people, and making their lives easier in the United States.

-This project will mainly include four parts: House renting, School activities, City activities and Immigration information.
+This project will mainly include four parts: House&Apartment renting, School&City activities, Eat Drink Have Fun, and Immigration information.

 But, the first release version will only contain house renting.
 We plan to release the first version before 20 Jun.